PureVPN is a Hong Kong-based VPN service that was founded in 2007.

 PureVPN allows customers to concurrently connect up to 5 devices using a single set of login credentials.

-As of this writing, PureVPN has over 2,000 servers located in 140+ countries.
-That coverage is some of the best in the VPN industry.
+As of this writing, PureVPN has over 6,500 servers located in more than 78 countries.

 Arguably, one of the most popular uses for a Virtual Private Network is to unlock streaming video content that might not normally be available for viewing in your country.